MathAtGrace/MathAtGrace.github.io/_posts/2020-02-09-Math-Ed-Advice.md

 ---
-title: "Advice for First Year Math Education Students"
+title: "Advice for Math Education Majors"
 author: Deb Michalski
 ---

 ### The following Advice for First Year Math Education students was given to us by Deb Michaski, who recently graduated at the end of fall semester, 2019.

-Deb is a fourth year mathematics education major who is currently student teaching overseas in Kosovo.
+Deb graduated from Grace with a major in mathematics education last December.
+She is currently teaching overseas in Kosovo.
 She played on the women's volleyball team all four seasons.

 <img src="../../../../images/2020-Feb/Deb_Michalski.jfif" alt="Deb Michaski" style="width: 40%;"/>